Eligible for Teaching Certification by State of Maine

 Standard Eleven: Technology Standards for Teachers - (NETS.T)

 Effective teachers model and apply the National Educational Technology Standards for Students (NETS.S) as they design, implement, and assess learning experiences to engage students and improve learning; enrich professional practice; and provide positive models for students, colleagues, and the community.
 All teachers will meet the following standards and performance indicators.

-- Bachelor’s degree from a US regionally accredited undergraduate institution
+- Completed a baccalaureate degree from a U.S. regionally accredited institution or international equivalent

 - Submit official transcripts from all colleges and universities attended